What happens in Mars, Stays in March?

 Romulus, being the practical guy that he was, figured, “You know what?
 Let’s start the year when things start getting lively again—when winter’s finally taking a hike and spring is peeking around the corner.”
 And just like that, March became the head honcho of the Roman calendar.

-This early Roman calendar is often referred to as the “Romulan calendar”.
-It consisted of ten months, totaling 304 days.
-The other months in the Romulan calendar were:
+This early Roman calendar consisted of ten months, totaling 304 days.
+The other months in the Roman calendar were:

 Named After Mars, the War God